Lymphedema

 Overview: What is lymphedema?

+The ancient Greek word oidema means swelling.
+In medicine, edema is a swelling caused by an accumulation of fluid in the tissues.
 Lymph is a fluid consisting of plasma, protein and white blood cells.
 It transports toxins and pathogens through the lymphatic channels to the lymph nodes.
 If the lymphatic channels are displaced, interrupted or dysfunctional, the lymph can no longer be transported away.
 The pressure in the lymph vessels increases.
 Ultimately, the lymph penetrates into the neighboring tissue or escapes from the lymph vessels.
-This leads to swelling of the tissue and ultimately to the development of lymphedema.
+This leads to swelling of the tissue and ultimately to the development of lymphoedema.

 Frequency: Lymphedema is not rare